dconco/phpspa/docs/defining-routes.md

 $app->run();
 ```

-That's it.
+!!! success "That's it"
     When a user visits your site at `/about`, PhpSPA will automatically render the `$aboutPage` component.